learn-the-web/topics/javascript-history.md

 ---
-title: "Javascript history"
+title: "JavaScript history"
 tags: "livescript netscape brendan eich java ecmascript"
-desc: "A super quick history of Javascript and how it was created."
+desc: "A super quick history of JavaScript and how it was created."
 ---